Ride Like the Wind: Tributes

 In 1981, Canadian sketch comedy SCTV performed a sketch where Rick Moranis portrayed Michael McDonald racing to the studio to record his backing vocals for the song.
-McDonald later commented on seeing the sketch, "I remember thinking that guy really looks familiar and it was Rick Moranis as me doing this, going into the studios and they’re playing Christopher’s song and I thought I’m losing it, you know, that’s what’s happening?
-I’m having hallucinations, you know that stuff was stronger than I thought, you know, and then it as it played out I realized this is SCTV and it’s a skit.
+McDonald later commented on seeing the sketch, "I remember thinking that guy really looks familiar, and it was Rick Moranis as me doing this, going into the studios and they’re playing Christopher’s song, and I thought I’m losing it, you know, that’s what’s happening?
+I’m having hallucinations, you know that stuff was stronger than I thought, you know, and then as it played out, I realized this is SCTV, and it’s a skit.
 Thank God for that."

 In 1999, the satirical newspaper The Onion published a story with the headline, "Christopher Cross Finally Reaches Mexican Border"; the headline was a reference to the song, and the three-sentence story made several specific allusions to the lyrics.
 Cross appreciated the honor.